vmstio/docs/content/about/tos.md

 ## Moving Away

-You may close your Mastodon account or move it to another instance at any time.
+You may close your Mastodon account or move it to another server at any time.
-You may also [redirect users from your profile](https://docs.joinmastodon.org/user/moving/#migration) here to your identity on your new instance.
+You may also [redirect users from your profile](https://docs.joinmastodon.org/user/moving/#migration) here to your identity on your new server.
-You are in control of your identity and your social graph on Mastodon (and other federated instances), but the administrators here control your ability to use this instance and to interact with its users.
+You are in control of your identity and your social graph on Mastodon (and other federated servers), but the administrators here control your ability to use this server and to interact with its users.

 ## Usage by Children